pennea/pennea.github.io/_posts/2016-04-19-Bernard-Unti.md

 guest:  "Bernard Unti"
 title: "Animal protection, then and now: Where we’ve come from, where we’re going"
 date:   2016-04-19 18:00:00
-location: "Huntsman Hall, Room TBC"
+location: "Huntsman Hall, Room F60"
 categories: event
 ---